History of Nigeria: The Royal Niger Company, the monopolist on the Niger

-With the prospect of such high profits, various private trading companies promoted European influence in West Africa.
-One of them was the United Africa Company, founded by George Goldie in 1879, which was granted concessions for the entire area around the Niger Basin by the British government in 1886 under the name Royal Niger Company.
+Seeking high profits, various private trading companies promoted European influence in West Africa.
+One of them was the United Africa Company, founded by George Goldie in 1879.
+It was granted concessions for the entire area around the Niger Basin by the British government in 1886 under the name Royal Niger Company.
 The RNC marked out its territory as if it were a state in its own right and also negotiated treaties with the northern states, the Sokoto Caliphate, Nupe and Gwandu.
 It was also authorised to administer justice in its territories.

 The RNC's more than 400 contracts with local leaders obliged the natives to trade exclusively with or through the company's agents.
 High tariffs and royalties drove competing companies out of the territory.
 When King Jaja of Opobo organised his own trading network and even began routing his own palm oil shipments to Britain, he was lured onto a British warship and exiled to St Vincent on charges of 'breach of treaty' and 'obstruction of trade'.

-The RNC, which traded mainly in liquor and arms along the Niger, soon gained a bad reputation.
-This culminated in the case of the Brass.
-They had no arable land of their own and traditionally lived from barter along the Niger.
-With the advent of the RCN, they had to pay license fees for imports and exports, which they could not afford.
-The Brass tried unsuccessfully to find alternative trade routes and began to starve.
-On December 29, 1894, they attacked the RNC headquarters in Akassa, looting much of the company's property and destroying the warehouses and machinery.
-They even kidnapped several of the company's employees, whom they later ritually ate as part of a spiritual ceremony, which they hoped would protect them against the rampant smallpox epidemic.
-The Colonial Office, which had been under the imperialist leadership of Joseph Chamberlain since 1895, increasingly wondered whether it would not be better to place the monopolist's territory under direct colonial rule.
+Prohibitive rules regarding trade led to conflict with the local Brass people.
+In 1895, the Brass attacked the RNC's property in Akassa.